oleksmarkh/drafts/README.md

 :microscope:

-* completely client-side (no requests made)
+* completely client-side (no requests triggered from the extension, no tracking)
+* collect:
-* collect "start/finish" timeframes
+  * "start/finish" timeframes (in active tab)
+  * times a URL is entered, together with navigation within the domain (path-level gradation)
 * display a summary and trends to showcase patterns (how much time is spent with which website)
-* think about path-level gradation additionally to domains
-* support filtering and whitelisting (if only certain domains are interesting)
+* filtering and whitelisting (if only certain domains are interesting)
+* grouping (productive, social, news, etc.)

 ## JS lib to run migrations